-Financial decisions aren’t easy and can’t be ignored.
-One wrong decision can have a devasting effect on a small business.
-If you make decisions without financial analysis, it’s like shooting in the dark hoping to hit your target.
+One wrong decision can have a devastating effect on a small business.
+Don’t make decisions without considering the financial impact.
+Otherwise, it’s like shooting in the dark hoping to hit your target.

 Finance in Your Business

-So, what does finance look like in your business?
-It’s not as difficult as you may think.
+So, what does finance look like in a small business?
+It’s not as complicated as you may think.

 Finance is a little art and a little science.
-The “art” part is your business expertise, experience and vision – your business savvy.
-The “science” part is understanding financial data and risks before the decision is made.
+The “art” part is your business savvy, knowledge and intuition.
+The “science” part is understanding the financial data and risks before a decision is made.
 The CEO is the “art” part; the CFO is the “science” part.
-Together they build a strong profitable business.
+Together it’s a winning team.

 If you’re interested in finding out how a financial confidante can help you grow your business, please click here to contact me to set up a time to talk.